France Through the Ages

 Tour the caves at Lascaux II, a fascinating reproduction of the original prehistoric cave paintings found nearby.
 After lunch at a charming local inn, visit to Château des Milandes, the former residence of Josephine Baker, before returning to Sarlat.
 Dinner is at the hotel this evening.
 The next morning is at leisure to explore this lovely town, then travel to Rocamadour, a revered pilgrimage site and medieval village that clings almost impossibly to a sheer limestone cliff.
 Enjoy a walking tour and lunch on your own here, then take a leisurely cruise along the Dordogne River, life-blood of this fertile region and redolent with history.
 As you pass cliff-top castles and fortified medieval towns, the history of Aquitaine truly comes to mind, particularly the 12th-century reign of Eleanor of Aquitaine.
 Return to Sarlat this evening.
 (2B,L,2D)

 Leave the rugged, unspoiled countryside of the Dordogne region, and travel north to the Loire Valley.
 Enjoy lunch in the small market town of Le Dorat on the way to Saumur, your base in the Loire Valley.
-The next morning is at leisure to explore this charming town, situated on the banks of the Loire River.
-In the afternoon, enjoy a special visit to Fontevraud Abbey, original resting place of Eleanor of Aquitaine, King Henry II of England, and Richard the Lion Heart.
+The next afternoon, enjoy a special visit to Fontevraud Abbey, original resting place of Eleanor of Aquitaine, King Henry II of England, and Richard the Lion Heart.
 (2B,L,D)

 Day 10 — Mont St. Michel